vtnorton/vtnorton/README.md

 <img src='./img/vitor.jpg' />

 ## 💻 About Me

-I love to learn and discuss about new technologies
+I love to learn and discuss new technologies

 - 🤔 I’m currently working on and looking for help with my current big project [heartthrob](https://github.com/vtnorton/heartthrob), on the repo page you can see the roadmap.
 - 😎 I like to automate tasks to make life easier.
-- 📖 Studying developer experiences and greek mythology.
+- 📖 Studying developer experiences and Greek mythology.
-- 👯 I’m looking to collaborate on projects that increases digital inclusion, help people how to code or just for fun.
+- 👯 I’m looking to collaborate on projects that increase digital inclusion, help people how to code, or just for fun.
 - 🚀 <a href="https://vtnorton.com" >More info about me</a>

 ### 🤝🏻 Connect with Me

 <a href="https://www.linkedin.com/in/vtnorton/"/>
   <img align="left" alt="LinkedIn" width="32px" src="./img/linkedin.png">